Dynamic Propeller Balancing is the process whereby a computerized

 them if their equipment provides a detailed Analysis

-Result and a Spectrum Survey
+Result and a Spectrum

-printout.
-We provide complete documentation to be included
+Survey printout.
+We can provide complete documentation

-with the aircraft records.
+to be included with the aircraft records.

 - Ask